-Worldwide combined sales of Januvia and Janumet, medicines that help lower blood sugar levels in adults with type 2 diabetes, were \$1.3 billion in the first quarter of 2017, a decline of 5% compared with the first quarter of 2016.
-The decline primarily reflects lower sales in the United States driven by the timing of customer purchases, as well as pricing pressures that were partially offset by higher demand.
-Volume and pricing declines in Europe and pricing declines in Japan also contributed to the sales decrease.
-These declines were partially offset by volume growth in Asia Pacific and Canada and price and volume growth in Latin America.
+Worldwide combined sales of Januvia and Janumet, medicines that help lower blood sugar levels in adults with type 2 diabetes, were \$1.5 billion in the second quarter of 2017, a decline of 8% compared with the second quarter of 2016, and were \$2.8 billion in the first six months of 2017, a decline of 7% compared with the same period of 2016.
+Foreign exchange unfavorably affected global sales performance by 1% in both the second quarter and first six months of 2017.
+The declines primarily reflect lower sales in the United States driven by continued pricing pressure and lower customer inventory levels that were partially offset by continued volume growth.
+Lower demand and pricing in Europe also contributed to the sales declines.
+These declines were partially offset by volume growth in Asia Pacific and Latin America.

 In April 2017, Merck announced that the U.S. Food and Drug Administration (FDA) issued a Complete Response Letter (CRL) regarding Merck's supplemental New Drug Applications for Januvia, Janumet and Janumet XR (sitagliptin and metformin HCl extended-release).
 With these applications, Merck is seeking to include data from TECOS (Trial Evaluating Cardiovascular Outcomes with Sitagliptin) in the prescribing information of sitagliptin-containing medicines.
-Merck is reviewing the letter and will discuss next steps with the FDA.
+Merck has reviewed the letter and is discussing next steps with the FDA.